GOE duties and responsibilities — co-teaching English in Korean public schools

 School Events

-Participate in sports days, cultural festivals, and school performances.
-Gyeongnam schools tend to have strong community involvement with local parents attending events.
+Participate in sports days, cultural festivals, school broadcasts, and library reading hours.
+Gyeongnam schools tend to have strong community involvement with parents attending events.

 Multiple Schools

-Some GOE teachers may be assigned to 2-3 smaller schools in the same area, rotating on different days.
+Some GOE teachers are assigned to 2-3 smaller schools in the same area, rotating by day of the week.
 This is more common in rural Gyeongnam than in urban areas.